-We are a newly organized blank check company incorporated as a Cayman Islands exempted company and incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses, which we refer to throughout this prospectus as our initial business combination.
-We have not selected or identified any business combination target and we have not, nor has anyone on our behalf, initiated any substantive discussions, directly or indirectly, with any business combination target.
-While we may pursue an initial business combination in any industry, sector or geographic region, we intend to focus our efforts for an initial business combination within the broader food and consumer products value chain, where significant technology innovation is occurring from accelerating eCommerce demand trends and disruption in supply chain logistics.
+We are a newly incorporated blank check company incorporated as a Cayman Islands exempted company and incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses, which we refer to throughout this prospectus as our initial business combination.
+We have not selected any business combination target and we have not, nor has anyone on our behalf, initiated any substantive discussions, directly or indirectly, with any business combination target.
+While we may pursue an initial business combination in any industry, sector or geographic region, we intend to focus our efforts for an initial business combination within the broader food and grocery supply chain, where significant technology innovation is occurring from accelerating eCommerce demand trends.

-We have already witnessed significant change in supply chain sophistication driven by eCommerce and shifting consumer behavior. eMarketer Inc. ("eMarketer") forecasts that in 2020, retail eCommerce sales could increase 18.0% to \$710 billion, representing 20.1% of total retail sales in the U.S. (excluding gas and auto).
+We have already witnessed significant change in supply chain sophistication driven by eCommerce and shifting consumer behavior. eMarketer Inc. ("eMarketer") forecasts that in 2020, retail eCommerce sales were estimated to have increased 32% to \$795 billion, representing approximately 21% of total retail sales in the U.S. (excluding gas and auto).
 To date, the market's approach to greater supply chain efficiency has largely been to target savings in traditional areas such as real estate and transportation.
-These measures have not meaningfully addressed the inherent challenge of distributing food and consumer products rapidly to large populations cost-effectively and the goal of meeting consumer demand for next and same-day delivery profitably has remained elusive.
+These measures have not meaningfully addressed the inherent challenge of food and consumer products rapidly to large populations cost-effectively and the goal of meeting consumer demand for next and same-day delivery profitably has remained elusive.

 COVID-19 is disrupting consumer habits, exposing deficiencies and accelerating innovation in supply chains, particularly for food and consumer products.
-According to eMarkteter, eCommerce Food and Beverage consumption is expected to grow at an approximately 27% CAGR over the next three years from 2020 through 2023.
+According to eMarkteter, eCommerce Food and Beverage consumption is expected to grow at an approximately 27% CAGR over the five years ending 2024.
 There is renewed urgency for retailers, wholesalers and manufacturers to meet consumer appetite for rapid, on-demand delivery in a profitable manner.
 Businesses realize that they cannot profitably meet customer demand and expectations through traditional models of physical stores, distribution facilities, and transportation networks with static labor productivity.
 Recognition of this persistent problem is driving technological innovation across the entire value chain.
 Robotics, artificial intelligence, digitized networks, automation and data analytics are all influencing real-time re-engineering of the supply chain.
 Though some of the innovation is coming exclusively in technology, much of it is occurring at the intersection of technology, physical asset and labor productivity.
 Increasingly, companies poised to profit from the evolution of the value chain require complex and capital-intensive business models, in addition to management teams with a wide range of experience and knowledge.
 We will seek to identify a company that is well-positioned to address one or more elements of the procurement, fulfillment and delivery cost conundrum related to the food and consumer products value chain and take advantage of this massive behavioral shift.

-We will be led by Jeffrey Kelter, our Executive Chairman and Chairman of the company's board of directors, Robert Savage, our Chief Executive Officer, Thomas Jermoluk, our President and James Clark, our Chief Technology Officer.
+We are led by Jeffrey Kelter, our Executive Chairman and Chairman of the company's board of directors, Robert Savage, our Chief Executive Officer, Thomas Jermoluk, our President and James Clark, our Chief Technology Officer.
 Our management team has an average of over 40 years of investment and operating experience across numerous industries and a wide variety of formats and structures, including venture capital and real estate investment funds, as well as public and private companies.
 Our management team has a robust history of entrepreneurship, innovation, investment, operations, executive leadership and deal-making.
 The combination of their multi-disciplinary skillset uniquely positions the company to identify an opportunity and complete an acquisition in our intended target industry sectors.